bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Gain a favor token.
 Favor tokens can be spent to perform a miracle! (favors are spent all at once and do good stuff depending on how many are spent, sort of a yog-saron of good effects)
 		- [x] Prometheus - Light a fire.
 All coins land on heads +0.5% more often for each fire lit this game (max +25%).
 		- [ ] Fickle Nymph - Coins to the left land on heads 10/12/15/18% more often; coins to the right land on tails more often.
 Power - move this randomly once to the left or right.
+		- [ ] ??? - Choose a coin.
+Swap its heads and tails effect.
 	- [ ] **Odysseus** - The Hero's Return.
 A variety of stages in order must be completed.
 Always starts as Obol and upgrades at set points; cannot be upgraded in shop.
 Change flavor text each use.
 		- [ ] Reflip 2 random coins.
 		- [ ] Lose 5 shards.